MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 * [Install](xref:microsoft.quantum.install) the Quantum Development Kit using your preferred language and development environment
 * If you already have the QDK installed, make sure you have [updated](xref:microsoft.quantum.update) to the latest version

+You can also follow along with the narrative without installing the QDK, reviewing the overviews of the Q# programming language and the first concepts of quantum computing.

 ## Demonstrating qubit behavior with Q#

 Recall our simple [definition of a qubit](xref:microsoft.quantum.overview.what#the-qubit).
 Where classical bits hold a single binary value such as a 0 or 1, the state of a qubit can be in a **superposition** of 0 and 1 simultaneously.
-Conceptually, a classical bit may be represented by a line with 0 on one end and 1 on the other.
-A qubit can be thought of as a direction in space (also known as a vector) originating from the midpoint of the line.
+Conceptually, a qubit can be thought of as a direction in space (also known as a vector).
 A qubit can be in any of the possible directions.
-The two **classical states** are the two directions on the line; towards 0 and towards 1.
-This representation is also more formally representedvisualized by the [block sphere](xref:microsoft.quantum.concepts.qubit#Visualizing-Qubits-and-Transformations-using-the-Bloch-Sphere).
+The two **classical states** are the two directions; representing 100% chance of measuring 0 and 100% chance of measureing 1.
+This representation is also more formally visualized by the [block sphere](xref:microsoft.quantum.concepts.qubit#Visualizing-Qubits-and-Transformations-using-the-Bloch-Sphere).

 The act of measurement produces a binary result and changes a qubit state.
 Measurement produces a binary value, either 0 or 1.
-The qubit goes from being in superposition (any direction) to one of the classical states (one of two directions; towards 0 or towards 1).
+The qubit goes from being in superposition (any direction) to one of the classical states.
 Thereafter, repeating the same measurement without any intervening operations produces the same binary result.

-Multiple qubits can also be **entangled**.
+Multiple qubits can be **entangled**.
 When we make a measurement of one entangled qubit, our knowledge of the state of the other(s) is updated as well.

 New, we're ready to demonstrate how Q# expresses this behavior.
 You start with the simplest program possible and build it up to demonstrate quantum superposition and quantum entanglement.